Mithgol/node-fido2twi/README.md

 * `SkipBySubj` configuration lines are ignored in this mode and reposts of messages generated from Twitter are also allowed.

-* This parameter's format is designed for `fido2twi` to be called as an external tool from Fidonet editors that can export a message (currently being read) and call a tool to process that message (passing the echotag and the message's path in the command line).
+* This parameter's format is designed for `fido2twi` to be called (by users) as an external tool from Fidonet editors that can export a message (which is currently being read by an editor's user) and call a tool to process that message (passing the echotag and the message's path in the command line).
 An example of one such configuration (for the editor family of GoldED and GoldED+ and GoldED-NSF) is given below (in the next subsection).

 * Some compatibility of fido2twi with many possible export formats is ensured because fido2twi does not read the Fidonet message from the file (given in `--msg=filename`) before tweeting.
 Only the message's MSGID is read from that file and subsequently used by fido2twi to look for the original Fidonet message in a JAM message base.
 Therefore the original message is used and the format of the exported message does not matter as long as it keeps MSGID intact (i.e. does not violate the [FTS-0009.001](http://ftsc.org/docs/fts-0009.001) standard).

 #### Launching fido2twi from GoldED

-You can configure fido2twi to be used as a poster of Fidonet messages to Twitter that is launched (by a hotkey) from any version of GoldED (for example, for GoldED+ or GoldED-NSF).
+You can configure fido2twi to be used as a poster of Fidonet messages to Twitter that is launched (by a hotkey) from any version of GoldED (for example, from GoldED+ or from GoldED-NSF).

 Two lines have to be added to configuration files of GoldED to enable launching of fido2twi.